 What will I write about now?

 My blog will still reflect me, the Squire and my quirky personality.
-I will endeavour to include more about New Zealand and road trips.
-I definitely will be reminiscing about our travels beyond our backyard, musings about life in general, tramping [hikes], photography and whatever else takes my fancy.
+I will endeavour to include more about our travels beyond our backyard, musings about life in general, tramping [hikes], photography and whatever else takes my fancy.

-Hopefully, my posts will make you think, and most of all, encourage you to do more of what makes you smile.
-Perhaps to travel more, take up housesitting then take a trip down to visit New Zealand!
+Hopefully, my posts will make you think and encourage you to do more of what makes you smile.
+Perhaps to travel more, take up housesitting, then take a trip down to visit New Zealand!

 Hello, 2019 – We CANcer vive!